rperry99/javascript-asteroids/README.md

 ### 8/27/19

 - Slow down the ship a little to make it more playable
 - Add asteroids to the game.
-The asteroids are a weird shape and I am working on figuring out why.
 - Add bullets
 - Let the user shoot the bullets.